 What size is a COLT class?

 How do I apply for student loans or government grants or training funds?

 Do I have to be an uber-athelete to attend COLT?
 I don't have much outdoor experience, will this be a problem at COLT?

 Do you accept foreign students?

 Can I take just part of COLT?

 1. What is the application process and what's the deadline?

-We work on a first come/first served basis, meaning that we accept the first 10 qualified applicants that have sent in deposits.
-Once we reach 10, any further applicants get put on a waiting list or put on the next course.
-In the past it has been within 6 weeks to 3 months before the start date.
-So it is a good idea to sign up at least six weeks in advance, but one can sign up anytime as long as we have an opening.
+We work on a first come/first serve basis, and accept the first 10 qualified applicants who have sent in deposits.
+Once we reach 10, any further applicants are put on a waiting list or put on the next course, usually within six weeks to three months before the start date.
+We recommend signing up at least six weeks in advance, but one can sign up anytime as long as we have an opening.

 Back To Top